latoulicious/SIPP/README.md

 * Error Handling and Logging: Robustly handle unexpected issues and track system activity.

-* Thorough Documentation and Testing: Ensure reliability and provide clear guidance for developers and users

 ## Getting Started

 This project has two components: a Vue Frontend and a Go Backend.
 Follow these steps to get up and running.